When should I be buying ads on a CPA basis?

 The simple answer is: when you have the opportunity and the technology.

 CPA ads cost you time mainly because comparatively few sites will take them.
-You will therefore need to shop around for sites who are willing to take them, and then you need to support them so it is a good deal for both you and them.
-You will also need administer conversion attribution – as in working out which sale come from where and paying out accordingly.
+You will, therefore, need to shop around for sites that are willing to take them, and then you need to support them so it is a good deal for both you and them.

 How do I manage a CPA deal?

 In the most simple version of a CPA deal, you would run your ads on only one website and it would link to a specially set up URL, so you could say that any sales which came from that URL are the result of the ads on that site.

 Even in this case, however, how is the site meant to optimise your ad campaign (as in making sure you get as many sales as possible)?
 Unfortunately, clicks often do not line up with conversions, so even if they work hard to improve your CTR, it may not, in fact, improve your conversions.

 You, therefore, have to allow the website you deal with to put a conversion pixel on your sales confirmation page.
 This is a piece of code they generate from their ad server which allows them to see on their end which ads/pages/time/day led to a sale and adjust accordingly.

 Putting this conversion pixel on your site then allows you to jump to a more complicated form of this deal – putting your ads on many sites and having post-impression and post-click windows.

 It may seem at first that you don’t want to pay for post-impression and post-click windows, but not only are they the only fair way to compensate sites, you also need to make the deal fairer to sites in order for them to take them.